 Make sure you have plenty of snowmelt on hand just in case, but be careful as regular deicing material is dangerous for pets and hard on their paws.
 It can also be problematic for your concrete.
 It is best to avoid using snowmelt at all by removing snow on walkways, paths and driveways first thing in the morning before anyone has driven on it.
 The sun will do the rest for you if you don’t have a north facing driveway.
 Make sure your shovels and brooms are in working order, and check the oil and functions of your snowblower if you have one.

 2. Winter watering

 You had your sprinklers blown out last month, but your plants and lawn will still need water over the winter months.
+According to local nursery, Heinrich’s Tree Farm, you should be giving your lawn and vegetation about 1/2″ of water per month through winter.
 Be sure to hand water on warm days to keep your plants alive through the winter.
 Don’t forget to disconnect the water hose from the bib once you are done watering.